Aeonmi-Aysa/aeonmi/README.md

 5. Functions (once enabled in your build) & returns.
 6. Randomness patterns with `rand`.
 7. Refactor repeated chains into helper functions.
-8. (Later) Adopt arrays, modulo, richer types when released.
+8. (Later) Adopt arrays and richer types when released.

 ### 14. Idiomatic Patterns (Today)
 | Goal | Pattern |